fusioncharts/dev_centre_docs/installation/client-side-frameworks/install-using-angular.md

 </div>
 ```

-Now this is bound to a datasource with the `myDataSource` scope object.
+Now, this is bound to a datasource with the `myDataSource` scope object.

 ## Populate the required variables

-Previously, we have binded to the undefined scope variable myDataSource.
+Previously, we have bound to the undefined scope variable myDataSource.

 Set the `DataSource` like a regular FusionCharts JSON format DataSource inside the controller.
 Refer to the code below: